 Public health units undertake contact tracing when a confirmed COVID-19 case is identified.
 All close contacts are evaluated according to their level of exposure.
 For those with a high risk exposure, the following procedures apply: isolation at home, active monitoring by the health authorities during the 14 days after the last exposure, and daily self-monitoring COVID-19 symptoms (including fever, cough or difficulty in breathing).
 Testing for contacts with high risk exposure can be determined by health authorities upon evaluation of the risk, particularly in a context of an outbreak or cluster (https://www.dgs.pt/directrizes-da-dgs/normas-e-circulares-normativas/norma-n-0152020-de-24072020-pdf.aspx).
 Those with low risk exposure are advised to self-monitor for COVID-19 symptoms on a daily basis.

-Currently, Portugal is not prioritizing the mandatory use of mobile apps for contact tracing, as the use of these technologies may collide with the Constitution and the individual rights of citizens.
+Until July, Portugal was not prioritizing the mandatory use of mobile apps for contact tracing, as the use of these technologies may collide with the Constitution and the individual rights of citizens.
 Public health capacity has been strengthened by significantly expanding lab capacity and testing, particularly in vulnerable groups of the population such as the older people in residential facilities.
 New technological tools were developed in order to improve monitoring of confirmed cases and their contacts who are isolated at home.

 As the epidemic evolved, thousands of people were traced and actively monitored by health authorities.